 Dance Cardio:

 Dance cardio workouts can be great, as long as you avoid injury-inducing movements.
 Avoid dance that includes jumping while you are working to restore core strength.
-On the other hand, ballet will likely require some modifications, especially arabesques and other positions that involve significant backbends or ribs flaring.
+On the other hand, ballet will likely require some modifications, especially arabesques and other positions that involve backbends or flare the ribs.

 Swimming

-Swimming is considered a good exercise for diastasis recti because it is a low-impact form of exercise that can help strengthen the core muscles without putting stress on the abdominal muscles.
-The buoyancy of the water also provides support, making it easier to perform movements that engage the core without straining the abdominal muscles.
+Swimming is considered a good exercise for diastasis recti because it is a low-impact form of exercise that can help strengthen the core muscles and the entire body while providing a great cardiovascular workout.
 Additionally, the resistance provided by the water can help build strength in the muscles of the trunk and improve posture.
+For most people, the toughest stroke to perform while still recovering from diastasis recti is the butterfly stroke.
+So start with freestyle and backstroke, and then add breaststroke and eventually butterfly.
+Be mindful of performing each stroke without straining your back or opening your lower ribs, which can inhibit diastasis recti recovery.

 Additional FAQ's About Postpartum Cardio Exercises and Diastasis Recti